timsawtell/TSNetworking/README.md

     [TSNetworking sharedSession] /* for all your regular GETs, POSTs.
 Given an NSObject as the result */
     - OR -
     [TSNetworking backgroundSession] /* for all your uploads and downloads.
 Uses funky new NSURLSession features to run while your apps if minimized, no need to pause and serialise your downloads on applicationDidEnterBackground */

+## Warning

+The success and error blocks are executed on whatever thread apple decides.
+I suggest if you're doing UI changes in these blocks that you dispatch_async and get the main queue.
+Warning for young players: never reference self inside a block, use this style to avoid retain cycles

+    __weak typeof(self) weakSelf = self;
+    TSNetworkSuccessBlock successBlock = ^(NSObject *resultObject, NSMutableURLRequest *request, NSURLResponse *response) {
+        __strong typeof(weakSelf) strongSelf = weakSelf;
+        [strongSelf sendAMessage];
+    };

 ## Get: